CristianEduardMihai/HAtui/README.md

 config.yaml already has the two entities set up, so you can start playing right away

+❗Please report any bugs you may find
+And keep in mind, stream might go down at any time.
+Power here is weird.

 ## Features

 - **Multi-Dashboard Support**: Create and manage multiple custom dashboards